 I prefer settings maximally bare, short of essential objects I engage daily.
 That’s not to say things don’t linger over questionable periods.
-Linger an invasive accessory a day too many, and watch distraction sabotage creativity, tranquility succumbed to unsettling discomfort.
+At times, such a seemingly innocent accessory can actually come to drain energy and sabotage creativity.

 - Mental brainstorming.
 Mental models.
 Dreams.

 - Paper, pen.

 - VIM, the console, man pages, plain text, CLI tools.